OSRS Grand Exchange (GE) 2020

-OSRS Bond Grand Exchange
+Trading an OSRS Bond in the Grand Exchange

-When buying bonds from the GE, it should be noted that once a transaction is complete, your Bond will become untradable.
+When buying bonds from the GE, it should be noted that once a transaction is complete, your OSRS bond will become untradable.
 To list it on the exchange again, 10% of the bond value must be used to reactivate it beforehand.
 This prevents players from flipping them with short margins and allows for it to be available to players that truly need a membership upgrade.

 OSRS Grand Exchange Flipping

 Flipping isn’t an overly complicated practice as you are buying items slightly below it’s traded value and selling it for slightly higher.
-It’s a very dynamic and can be done with pretty much any item with varying rates of profitability.
+It’s very dynamic and can be done with pretty much any item with varying rates of profitability.

 Considering that OSRS grand exchange rates are quite slow at keeping up with real-time market values, you will have to use a third party price tracker to be a competitive flipper.
 GE-tracker and OSbudddy, among others, are good places to start.

 A really basic way to flip is to buy Fire Runes at 1 GP below the current traded value for the maximum trade limit.
 Once bought (which may take days), you can list them at the market value and it should sell rather quickly.
 You just profited several thousand GP by basically doing nothing, and this can be emulated on multiple accounts at once.

 With big-ticket items, the profit margins are higher but so are the risks.
 A Twisted Bow may be bought for slightly under the going rate, yet resold for several million gold above to an impatient player.
 The type of player that overpays for these items are usually players using purchased gold to upgrade their character.

 When a new boss or minigame is released, new items that come along with it often become the hottest on the Grand Exchange.
 If you get lucky early or are willing to risk gold investing on the first day, you have a chance at making some serious OSRS gold.